 When things don’t go according to agreement in the workplace, the union shop steward helps you out.
 As a JHL member, you also get legal aid from your trade union.

-- Collective agreement for the private social services sector 2022–2024
+- Presentation of collective agreement for the private social services sector 2022–2024

 The social services sector is constantly increasing